ghawkes1217/Conjectures-and-Computations/README.md

 <strong>Computer Assisted Proof</strong>

 The file <strong>qt-assisted.py()</strong> in the folder qt-catalan carries out the computations needed to complete the proof of Lemma 2 and Lemma 3 of Section 9 of <a href="https://arxiv.org/pdf/2208.00577.pdf"><i>A conjectured formula for the rational qt-Catalan polynomial</i></a>.
+Simply running this file without altering any parameters is sufficient to check the Lemmas.

  <strong>Conjecture 1: qt-Catalan Numbers</strong>

-The file <strong>qt-conjecture.py()</strong> in the folder qt-catalan carries contains code to check Conjecture 1 of <a href="https://arxiv.org/pdf/2208.00577.pdf"><i>A conjectured formula for the rational qt-Catalan polynomial</i></a> for any pair of relatively prime integers.
+The file <strong>qt-conjecture.py()</strong> in the folder qt-catalan contains code to check Conjecture 1 of <a href="https://arxiv.org/pdf/2208.00577.pdf"><i>A conjectured formula for the rational qt-Catalan polynomial</i></a> for any pair of relatively prime integers.
+The function conjecture(r,n) returns True if the conjecture holds for the pair (r,n) and False otherwise and also prints additional data.
+The conjecture will NOT hold for non relatively prime numbers in general.

 <strong>Conjecture 2: On type C Grothendieck functions:</strong>